Johor Bahru: Climate

 The city has an equatorial climate with consistent temperatures, a considerable amount of rain, and high humidity throughout the course of the year.
 An equatorial climate is a tropical rainforest climate more subject to the Intertropical Convergence Zone than the trade winds and with no cyclone.
 Daily average temperatures range from 26.4 C in January to 27.8 C in April with an average annual rainfall of around 2350 mm.
-The wettest months, with 19 to 25 percent more rain than average, are April, November and December.
+The wettest months, with 19 to 25 per cent more rain than average, are April, November and December.
 Although the climate is relatively uniform, it does show some seasonal variation due to the effects of monsoons, with noticeable changes in wind speed and direction, cloud cover and amount of rainfall.
 There are two monsoon periods each year, the first one between mid-October and January, which is the north-east Monsoon.
 This period is characterised by heavier rainfall and wind from the north-east.
 The second one is the south-west Monsoon, which hardly affects the rainfall in Johor Bahru, where winds are from the south and south-west.
 This occurs between June and September.

+Urban Planning

+Johor Bahru is a largely suburban city, which has considerable urban sprawl and a high degree of car dependency.
+The state government has acknowledged the high degree of traffic congestion within the city, and has been making plans for the implementation of a Light Rail Transit (LRT) or Bus Rapid Transit (BRT) system since at least 2017.
+As of 2024, the state government is commencing plans to construct an elevated Autonomous Rail Rapid Transit (ART) network in the city.